14shivangi/s3-cross-account-access/README.md

 -	Resource: arn:aws:s3:::mybucketforss3

-How to Apply This Policy
+~How to Apply This Policy
-6. Open the AWS Management Console.
+-Open the AWS Management Console.
-7. Go to S3 and select 'mybucketforss3'.
+-Go to S3 and select 'mybucketforss3'.
-8. Click the 'Permissions' tab.
+-Click the 'Permissions' tab.
-9. Open the 'Bucket Policy' editor.
+-Open the 'Bucket Policy' editor.
-10. Paste the policy and save.
+-Paste the policy and save.

 Testing the Access (From Account B)